w512/read-it-in-slack/README.md

 With this bot you can get and read all useful information in the one place – **Slack**.

 Now it can:
-1. Search for information in Twitter, and post the result to chosen Slack channel.
+1. Search for information in Twitter, and post the result to the chosen Slack channel.

 ### Installation